 Below is an analysis of the estimated value in dollars of fruit that the trees are estimated to produce over the next 10 years.
 You’ll see highlighted in blue that the expected breakeven of the cost of the trees is between year 4 and year 5.
 That is a pretty fast breakeven and doesn’t even include the added value/equity it provides to the property.

-Our trees were delivered to us about a month ago and we helped to install/plant them on a very rainy day.
+My trees were delivered about a month ago and I helped to install/plant them on a very rainy day.
 Today both of the trees are looking super healthy and they should begin producing fruit very soon.
-We’re definitely looking forward to the convenience of having fresh avocados and lemons growing in our yard and saving money by no longer having to buy them.
+I’m definitely looking forward to the convenience of having fresh avocados and lemons growing in my yard and saving money by no longer having to buy them.